There are two ways you can ask the TAC for information about your TAC claim:

 - Ask for an amendment to personal records – if the personal records are incomplete, out of date, incorrect or misleading

-- Seek a review of an FOI decision from the Freedom of Information Commissioner.
+- Seek a review of an FOI decision from the Victorian Information Commissioner - Public Access.

 What documents can I access?